Managing Director, Global Co-Head, Risk & Quantitative Analysis,

-In his role as Managing Director, Financial Markets at Standard Chartered Bank, Alexei is responsible for providing analytics support to the global derivatives trading business with special focus on clearing, intermediation and portfolio services.
+In his role as Managing Director and Head of Data Analytics, Electronic Market Solutions at Standard Chartered Bank, Alexei is responsible for providing data analytics services to Financial Markets sales and trading.

 Alexei holds MSc in Theoretical Nuclear Physics from the University of Kiev and PhD in Mathematical Physics from the Institute for Mathematics, National Academy of Sciences of Ukraine.